LHY1007/Liu-Hanyu.github.io/_pages/about.md

 * MICCAI (2025, CCF B)

+**Intellectual property:**

+* Software copyright*1

+* Chinese invention patent*1

+**Other:**

+* An embedded Raspberry Pi system framework for practical deployment of HAR

+* A set of three-axis acceleration sensor data sets for human activity recognition

+* A multi-sensor dataset on fall detection

+* A set of introductory guides to scientific research based on human activity recognition research

 Research Experience
 ======

 **Clinical Diagnosis based on Deep Learning**
 <p align="right">University of Cambridge, Faculty of Mathematics, with Professor Li Chao</p>